aymanbazyan/storeflow-docs/docs/01-Overview/02-Tech-Stack-Concepts.md

 ## **Database Schemas (Prisma)**

 The single source of truth for the database structure is the `prisma/schema.prisma` file.
 It defines all models, relations, and indexes.

+**Note: These visual diagrams are not complete/accurate, more details below.**

 ### Diagram 1: E-commerce & Order Processing